 There are now many other self-supported ultra-distance races on the calendar, but this is still the most respected, hotly contested, and probably hardest to win.
 Taking part and completing the race is more than enough for most people, but here I mostly concentrate on who might be expected to be close to the front end of the race.
 There are many event rookies who could do well, but no rookie has ever won the race (except in the inaugural edition), so I focus my attention on proven race veterans.

-In the 2017 Transcontinental Race, race veterans James Hayden and Björn Lenhard had a great battle, with James finally getting ahead about two-thirds of the way through and holding that position to the finish.
+In the Transcontinental Race No. 5, 2017, race veterans James Hayden and Björn Lenhard had a great battle, with James finally getting ahead about two-thirds of the way through and holding that position to the finish.
 They are both coming back for another attempt and so are the two hot favorites.
 Björn again proved his strength by winning the 2018 TransAtlanticWay (TAW) race in Ireland in June for the second year in a row.
 James has posted his own race preview on his blog.

 Bernd Paul was an early leader in the 2015 and 2016 TCRs, but both times had to scratch after a couple of days due to sun allergies.
 He’s found the weather in Ireland more suitable for him, winning the TAW once and twice finishing second behind Björn Lenhard.
 I hope he can avoid any medical issues this time so that he can fight all the way to the finish.

 Another strong competitor is Alexander Bourgeonnier, who finished 2nd in the 2015 TCR and was also in the top 5 in 2016 before scratching.
 Last year, Alex finished 2nd in the inaugural North Cape 4000 race between Italy and Norway.
 Matthew Falconer finished 12th in 2016 and 5th in 2017, so I expect he’s hoping for an even better result this time.